Climate crisis core facts

 What is required?

-The 2 degree goal requires a reduction in industrial countries of 15 percent each year starting 2017.
-More than two years without such reductions have now passed, which is why we are aiming for 1.5 degrees and demanding a higher tempo.
-Learn more in this presentation (10.19 minutes in) by professor Kevin Anderson in 2017.
+The 2°C goal requires a reduction in industrial countries of 15% each year starting 2017.
+Almost three years without such reductions have now passed, which is why we are demanding a higher tempo.
+Learn more in this article and this presentation (10.19 mins in) by professor Kevin Anderson.

 The time to reduce emissions is now.
-In order to avoid a global warming of 1.5 degrees, with a 66 percent chance of success, only two years remain with the rate of emissions described in 2017, according to the Carbon Brief analysis.
+In order to avoid a global warming of 1.5°C, with a 66 % chance of success, only two years remain with the rate of emissions described in 2017, according to the Carbon Brief analysis.

 UN Environments Emissions Gap Report 2017: “The overarching conclusions of the report are that there is an urgent need for accelerated short-term action and enhanced longer-term national ambition, if the goals of the Paris Agreement are to remain achievable” (s. xiv).